kennethnanwu/stanford_compression_library/README.md

 We have discussed the LZ77 compression algorithm and its practical realization in depth during our class.
 LZ77 employs sliding windows (or buffer) to avoid searching too far back in the input.
 This approach, albeit effective, makes the selection of the buffer size critical.
 A smaller buffer results in reduced compression time but demands more space.
 Conversely, a larger buffer size reduces required space but prolongs the compression time.
 Consequently, the parameters of LZ77 need to be optimized according to the pattern of the input data.

-Since there are several universal compressors with similar features and performance, I have chosen to examine another form of dictionary-based compression also developed by Ziv and Lempel - LZ78, which is a lossless data compression algorithm that forms the basis for several ubiquitous formats, including GIF and TIFF.
+Since there are several universal compressors with similar features and performance, I have chosen to examine another form of dictionary-based compression also developed by Ziv and Lempel - LZ78.
+The LZ78 algorithms, named after its inventors Abraham Lempel and Jacob Ziv with the '78' denoting its year of publication in 1978.
+It is a lossless data compression algorithm that forms the basis for several ubiquitous formats, including GIF and TIFF.
 The primary motivation for developing LZ78 was to create a universal compression algorithm that does not require any prior knowledge of the input and choosing of the buffer size, addressing an inherent drawback of LZ77.

 ## Literature/Code Review